phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 520715
+#Number of Trump Tweets: 523661
+#Number of Cruz Tweets: 342396
-#Number of Clinton Tweets: 267949
+#Number of Clinton Tweets: 268415
-#Number of Sanders Tweets: 164578
+#Number of Sanders Tweets: 164701
-#Number of Rubio Tweets: 154439
+#Number of Rubio Tweets: 155701
 #Number of Jeb!
-Tweets: 138803
+Tweets: 139868
-#Number of Carson Tweets: 56467
+#Number of Carson Tweets: 57234
-#Number of Kasich Tweets: 54446
+#Number of Kasich Tweets: 55091
 #Total Number of Tweets:
-#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---